 About the project

-This project challenges long-held assumptions about women’s work in early modern London by showing that women engaged in highly skilled work through the City’s guilds.
-By examining apprenticeship bindings, freedom admissions, and court minutes across several livery companies, I have traced more than 2,500 female apprentices and over 800 new female freemen for the period 1600 to 1800.
+My PhD challenged long-held assumptions about women’s work in early modern London by showing that women engaged in highly skilled work through the City’s guilds.
+By examining apprenticeship bindings, freedom admissions, and court minutes across several livery companies, I traced more than 2,500 female apprentices and over 800 new female freemen for the period 1600 to 1800.
 This constitutes a significant sample of women working in early modern London, offering myriad opportunities to glean new insights into how their businesses operated.

 I am grateful to the London Metropolitan Archives, City of London, for granting permission to feature images of the sources in their collection on this site.

-My name is Sarah Birt and I am a PhD candidate at Birkbeck, University of London, working under the supervision of Dr Brodie Waddell.
-My research was funded by the Mercers’ Company Studentship for Doctoral Research on the History of London (2016-2019), and an RHS Thornley Junior Fellowship (2019-2020) at the Institute of Historical Research.
-My thesis, entitled ‘A Fashionable Business: Seamstresses, Mantua-makers, and Milliners in Seventeenth and Eighteenth-Century London’, explores the agency of women in business in London.
+My name is Sarah Birt and I recently graduated with a PhD in History from Birkbeck, University of London.
+My research was funded by the Mercers’ Company Studentship for Doctoral Research on the History of London (2016-2019), and the Thornley Junior Fellowship (2019-2020) at the Institute of Historical Research.
+My thesis, entitled ‘A Fashionable Business: Seamstresses, Mantua-makers, and Milliners in Seventeenth and Eighteenth-Century London’, was supervised by Dr Brodie Waddell and explored the agency of women in business in London.